 Section 106.45(b) of the 2020 Final Title IX Rules require the sharing of "[a]ll materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
 A recipient must make these training materials publicly available on its website"

-For the purposes of compliance with section 106.45 of the Title IX Final Rules, this page includes all training materials utilized by Barnard College for the purposes of training individuals involved with the Nondiscrimination and Title IX Grievance Resolution Procedures.
+For the purposes of compliance with section 106.45 of the Title IX Final Rules, this page includes all training materials utilized by Barnard College for the purposes of ongoing education and training individuals involved with the Nondiscrimination and Title IX Grievance Resolution Procedures.

 Dan Schorr, LLC Webinars

 - Individual Wishes vs. Risk of Harm: When and How to Proceed Without a Cooperative Complainant

 - Considerations for Building a Title IX Pool

 - Implementing Restorative Justice in Title IX and Misconduct Processes